-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Part A and Part B services.
-Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs don't count toward the maximum out-of-pocket amount.
-If you're eligible for Medicare cost-sharing assistance under Oregon Health Plan (Medicaid), you're not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
-(Note: Because our members also get help from Oregon Health Plan (Medicaid), very few members ever reach this out-of-pocket maximum.)
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered services.
+Amounts you pay for our Medicare Part A and Part B premiums, and prescription drugs don't count toward the maximum out-of-pocket amount.